-- " Financial strength of originator: We do not rate Alba Leasing or Banca Finanziaria Internazionale S.p.A.
-Alba Leasing (NR) is a medium-sized monoline leasing company mainly operating in Northern Italy.
-However, the transaction benefits from (i) a strong back-up servicing arrangement with Banca Finanziaria Internazionale S.p.A.
-(NR) signed at closing, (ii) a reserve fund as liquidity cushion (See Securitisation structure description Detailed description of the structure) and (iii) Alba Leasing S.p.a securitisation previous track record with ABS SME leasing transactions which performed in line with expectations. - " Exposure to real estate: The building and real estate sector of activity, in terms of Moody's industry classification, account for 26.59% of the portfolio.
+- " Exposure to real estate: The building and real estate sector of activity, in terms of Moody's industry classification, account for 29.65% of the portfolio.
 We account for this exposure in our quantitative analysis.
 (See Asset Analysis Primary Asset Analysis). - " No hedging arrangements: The transaction structure does not include a hedging mechanism to cure potential interest rate mismatches between the portfolio and the notes.
 We accounted for this feature in our modelling of the transaction.
-(See Structure Analysis Additional Structural Analysis).
+(See Structure Analysis - Additional Structural Analysis). - " Recoveries upon originator's default: In Italian leasing securitisations future receivables not yet arisen, such as recoveries, might not be enforceable against the insolvency of the originator.
+We accounted for this feature in our modelling of the transaction.
+(See Asset Analysis - Primary Asset Analysis).